matthewhegarty/video-poker/README.md

 #### 2018

 I resurrected the code in 2018 and ported it to Angular2.
-The goal was to generate test events for player protection code.
+The goal was to generate test events for a player protection application.
 This included logic to modify stakes and send events to a remote server.

 #### 2025

 I wanted to try my hand at Vibe Coding so this project was an excellent candidate.
 That meant trawling through old backups to find the original source code (Angular only - I think the JavaFX script version is long gone).
 I used Claude Code to first upgrade it from 2018 and then to remove the server logic.
 I was impressed - it did a great job.
 It was able to upgrade the code, refactor to simplify and add a comprehensive test suite.
-I think this would have taken me around 5 days to do by myself, and it completed in a couple of hours.
+I think this would have taken me around 5 days to do by myself, and it completed in a couple of hours. code
 ### Requirements

 - Node.js v18